Geethika-loveable/gymatron-ai/README.md

 ## Data & Privacy

-GYMA AI stores all your workout data locally on your device.
+GYMA App stores all your workout data locally on your device.
 We prioritize your privacy:
 - No account required to use basic features
 - No data uploaded to external servers
 - Your workout history stays on your device